 By Sue Lau | Palatable Pastime

-This recipe is something I put together for a retro foods event with the Sunday Supper Movement.
+This recipe is something I put together for a retro foods event with a blogging group.

 As I started writing this post, I even wondered if they still make those cans of stuff for home cooks (they do).
 Now I am not going to advocate that you run out and buy that stuff.
 But look at that, they still make it.
 Great to reminisce but…I may have cut my teeth on this stuff, but all in all I think we can skip a few steps from the old ready-to-serve.

 Anyway, back to my story.
 As time went on, I discovered Chinese take-out.
 I was a big fan of sweet and sour pork as well as fried rice.
 And from those early days and love of the food, I tried various Chinese recipes I would come across here and there.
 And a few years later, I bought my first Chinese cookbook, which was Chinese Cookery by Rose Cheng and Michele Morris.
 I think I have made every recipe in that book ten times over.
 And with the variations on those recipes where I did my own thing, the food was endless.

 So much so that I sort of gained a reputation in my family for being the Chinese cook.
 My mom was fast spreading the word.
 And once, when she was hospitalized and my uncle came up from Texas to see her, I cooked for him, and he told me it was the best Chinese food he ever ate.